 Front Matter and Back Matter Basics

-Front and back matter should support reading flow, not overload it.
-Use this guide to choose essential sections, place them in the right order, and verify export behavior after each change.
+Front and back matter should support the reading experience, not make the book feel cluttered.
+Use this guide to choose the sections you actually need, place them in a stable order, and check the export after each change.

-Most books ship well with a short core: title page, copyright page, and table of contents when needed.
+Most books work well with a short front-matter core: title page, copyright page, and a table of contents when it helps the reader.

-Add optional pages only when they improve reader context, not because a template includes them.
+Add optional pages only when they improve context, not just because a template includes them.

-If you include dedication, epigraph, foreword, or preface, keep their order stable across drafts.
+If you include a dedication, epigraph, foreword, or preface, keep their order stable across drafts.

-Frequent reordering without release notes causes TOC drift and broken internal links in EPUB outputs.
+Frequent reordering can cause TOC drift and broken links in EPUB exports.

-Back matter usually works best with one primary action: read another book, join your newsletter, or visit your author page.
+Back matter usually works best when it points the reader toward one main next step: read another book, join your newsletter, or visit your author page.

-Keep acknowledgments and author note concise so the final pages stay focused.
+Keep acknowledgments and author notes concise so the ending stays focused.

-Verify front/back changes in both print and EPUB passes
+Check front and back matter in both print and EPUB

-Any section insert or reorder can change chapter starts, page numbering, and TOC target anchors.
+Any new section or reordered section can move chapter starts, page numbers, and TOC targets.

-Always export a fresh release-candidate file after structure edits to avoid stale-file confusion.
+Always export a fresh file after structure edits so you do not accidentally validate an older version.

 Numbers and Reference Tables